dipan29/Curriculum-Vitae-AkashR/README.md

 # Curriculum-Vitae-AkashR
 This is the Curriculum Vitae for Mr. Akash Roy.
+The demo deployment is available at [Github Pages](https://dipan29.github.io/Curriculum-Vitae-AkashR/)

 ## About Akash Roy
 Hello, an EC Engineer from Heritage Institute of Technology Kolkata here.
 I am in love with IoT and Robotics as I have spent hours working on on them, while Research and Teaching have also been my priorities.
 Currently serving as Front-End Developer at TCS, Kolkata.